aryaprnjl/Bootloader/README.md

 # Bootloader
-Getting familiar with boot process by developing a bootloader
+Getting familiar with boot process by developing a bootloader on EK-TM4C123GXL ( Texas Instruments ) board.